Skip to main content

 Prerequisites

-1. GitHub Copilot CLI: Install and authenticate the GitHub Copilot CLI
+2. Copilot SDK: Install and authenticate the GitHub Copilot CLI:

 # Follow the installation guide at: